Endpro87/Endpro87/README.md

-- 👋 Hi, I’m @Endpro87
+- 👋 Hi, I’m @ZeOXyS.
 - 👀 I’m interested in lerning IT and technology.
-- 🌱 I’m currently learning in the high school
+- 🌱 I’m currently learning in Baccalaureate.
-- 💞️ I’m looking to collaborate on a common good and a great company for a good cause.
+- 💞️ I’m looking to make a better world.
 - 📫 How to reach me?
-You can write my by Twitter (@endpro87) and Instagram (@endpro87)
+You can write my by Twitter (@endpro87) and Instagram (@endpro87).

 <!---
 Endpro87/Endpro87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.